 Oh, yeah, I already have a solution, but sometimes it is not the best solution.
 Because many of these problems are either continuous or some of them are NP complete, and so it is difficult.
 I did one puzzle about Zambonis.
 Zambonis are these machines that, after people have ice skated for a while, they clear off the ice.
 About a week ago, I received an email from the Zamboni people, they said, “We would definitely like to find the solutions to this puzzle.”
 But what the puzzle was, was that you have an ice rink, which is abstracted to a bunch of points more or less in an ovular shape, and that the Zamboni machine has to pass over every one of these points, but cannot turn at more than a 45 degree angle.
 And the question is, how do you make it go through all those points in as short a time as possible, so that people can get skating again?
 Because I was observing the Zambonis and although the drivers seemed to be having fun, they definitely were not doing the most efficient route.
-So that was a puzzle were you could ask that question, I suppose with enough computing power you could solve it, just completely by, well, actually, it is quite complicated to solve because you have to really have to use the 45 degree constraint.
+So that was a puzzle where you could ask that question, I suppose with enough computing power you could solve it, just completely by, well, actually, it is quite complicated to solve because you have to use the 45 degree constraint.
 Anyway, some readers found a really nice solution, another reader found a really beautiful solution for two Zambonis, so they would go together without colliding, that was also kind of important.
 So we will see, maybe Zamboni will turn to using it!

 You’ve also written about recent Russian immigrants.
 What is the story there?